1. Lift one foot & you have to trust something else to hold you.

 65. How we on the college basketball team laughed & rolled our eyes & paid no attention, drunk with our arms around each other's shoulders, singing We Are the Champions, the way the Proud Boys did up the street at the Gaslight on election night, when someone not drinking said That's a fascist song, You guys are singing a fascist song.

 66. The implant made from jokes & books & movies & tv shows & whispers, privileges & exclusions, generations of thefts & lies & projections.
-Made of words, of mind, implanted in your intimacies, where it grows, & you start to replicate it, & pass it on.
+Made of words, of mind, of narrative, implanted in your intimacies, where it grows, & you start to replicate it, & pass it on.

 67. The power of it, when someone presses the button.